Day 1 London - Lisbon - Palmela

 Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow Airport and your direct, scheduled British Airways flight to Lisbon.
-On arrival we transfer to the Pousada do Castelo de Palmela (4T), situated in a 17th century castle a short distance from Lisbon itself.
+On arrival we transfer to the Pousada do Castelo de Palmela (4T), situated in a 17th century castle in Palmela, outside Lisbon.

 Day 2 Lisbon